freedomofpress/encryption-works/encryption_works.md

 ## Signal and TextSecure

-> Now we have free, easy-to-use tools which you can download on your smartphone, which is sitting in the room with you.
+>"Now we have free, easy-to-use tools which you can download on your smartphone, which is sitting in the room with you.
 For the iPhone, there's a program called Signal, by Open Whisper Systems.
-It's very good, I know the security model. \
+It's very good, I know the security model."
+>
-— Edward Snowden on protecting communications in transit. ([Source](https://www.youtube.com/watch?t=149&v=j_kieJ-Ng2Q).)
+> — Edward Snowden on protecting communications in transit. ([Source](https://www.youtube.com/watch?t=149&v=j_kieJ-Ng2Q).)

 Cryptography tools have been around since the early 90s, but the Snowden disclosures kickstarted a renewed interest in widespread consumer cryptography.
 In response to usability issues with PGP and the ubiquity of smartphones, several new apps providing end-to-end encryption have risen to prominence.